microsoft/code-with-engineering-playbook/docs/design-reviews/readme.md

 ### Reviewer Participation

-How many different individuals participate across the designs created?
+How many individuals participate across the designs created?
 Cumulatively if this is a larger number this would indicate a wider contribution of ideas and perspectives.
 A lower number (i.e. same 2 individuals only on every review) might indicate a limited set of perspectives.
-Is there anyone participating from outside the core development team?
+Is anyone participating from outside the core development team?

 ### Time To Potential Solutions